 Get an answer to WHY you want to place it in front of a window.
 Is it natural light that is making you change your desk position?
 Or any other reason?

-There can be many causes to place your desk in front of a window, including natural light, eye strain, mood changes, and productivity.
+There are many reasons to place your desk in front of a window, including natural light, eye strain, mood changes, and productivity.

 Placing your desk near a window can be helpful; being in the sun will make you more efficient and give you more energy.

-The outdoor inspiration is another reason to place your desk in front of a window.
-If you live in a peaceful area with refreshing air and scenery, it inspires you to work better.
-This is an ideal setting for more creative workers such as designers, artists, or writers just like me 😉
+Another reason to place your desk in front of a window is the outdoor inspiration.
+Living in a living area with refreshing air and scenery inspires you to work better.
+This is an ideal setting for creative workers like me, such as designers, artists, or writers. 😉

-But there are a lot of bad things about putting your desk next to a window.
-It could be the outside environment, the weather, the glare on the screen, a screen that doesn’t work well, or privacy issues.
+However, putting your desk next to a window has many negative aspects.
+These could include the outside environment, the weather, the glare on the screen, a screen that doesn’t work well, and other issues.

-So, before changing the position, you need to find out WHY you want to do it.
+So, before changing the position, you must find out WHY you want to do it.

 FAQs: